 Point of contact

-Please contact Dave Patton at 505 681-0835 or email@example.com, if you are interested in any aspects of the NMT Project Healing Waters (PHW) program.
+Please contact Dave Patton at 505 681-0835 or firstname.lastname@example.org, if you are interested in any aspects of the NMT Project Healing Waters Fly Fishing (PHWFF) program.
 Additional information is available on the PHWFFI web site.

-NMT’s PHW program is designed to follow the mission of the overall national PHW program.
+NMT’s PHWFF program is designed to follow the mission of the overall national PHWFF program.
 Our goal is to share our love of fly fishing and cold water conservation with veterans to assist with their rehabilitation from medical conditions associated with service to the country.
 All costs are covered and all equipment is provided for eligible veterans.
 To be eligible requires that a veteran have an approved VA Disability Rating and currently be in treatment at the Albuquerque VA Medical Center.

-The NMT PHW program was launched in May 2009 in conjunction with the PHW national office and the local Albuquerque Veterans Administration Medical Center.
+The NMT PHW program was launched in May 2009 in conjunction with the PHWFF national office and the local Albuquerque Veterans Administration Medical Center.
 All support for the program is provided by volunteers, most of which are NMT members.

-The weekly schedule for 2018 can be found below.
+The basic weekly schedule for 2020 can be found below.

 Fly patterns we teach offer participants a list of flies they can use to cover all major aquatic insect hatches.
-These include Adams dry fly for mayflies, the Stimulator for stoneflies, the Elk Hair caddis for the caddis fly, a basic thread midge, the Pheasant Tail for subsurface mayflies and the Gold Ribbed Hare’s Ear as a subsurface attractor, and a couple of subsurface patterns.
+These include Adams dry fly for mayflies, the Stimulator for stoneflies, the Elk Hair caddis for the caddis fly, a basic thread midge, the Pheasant Tail for subsurface mayflies and the Gold Ribbed Hare’s Ear as a subsurface attractor.
 In the fall we add new materials such as foam and synthetics to tie a variety of flies such as the Chernobyl Ant and the Copper John, a popular subsurface attractor that uses wire and a bead to help sink the fly faster.

 Our casting program is conducted in the classroom and outdoors on the VA grounds and is designed to help veterans achieve the level of casting skill necessary to make fishing outings we take a positive experience.